 The Plan Area has a rich historic built environment and landscape.
-A full description of this and a list identifying Listed Buildings (VDS Appendix 2) within the Plan Area is set out in the Village Design Statement and other core evidenced documents.
+A full description and a list identifying Listed Buildings (VDS Appendix 2) within the Plan Area is set out in the Village Design Statement and other core evidence documents.

-The high quality of the special architectural and historic character and appearance of the area within the Conservation Area are described in the Village Design Statement and CDC Conservation Area designation report; demonstrating why the area warrants special attention in managing proposals to ensure they preserve or enhance its characteristics.
+The high quality of the special architectural and historic character and appearance of the area within the Conservation Area are described in the Village Design Statement and CDC Conservation Area designation report, demonstrating why the area warrants special attention in managing proposals to ensure they preserve or enhance its characteristics.

-Conformity reference: National Planning Policy Framework 2012- Section 12 conserving and enhancing the historic environment.
-Chichester District Local Plan- 'Saved Policies BE4,BE5 & BE6'.
+Conformity reference: National Planning Policy Framework 2019 - Chapter 16 conserving and enhancing the historic environment.
+Chichester District Local Plan - Policy 47.
+South Downs Local Plan Strategic Policy SD12.